apostrophecms/apostrophe-documentation/other/field-types/array.md

 An `array` field has its own schema, and allows the user to create one or more objects that have the fields in that schema.
 These objects are stored as an array.

 This is useful for collections that clearly belong to a parent object, such as multiple homes for a person or tabs in a widget, and do not have any other relationships to other objects.

-If the objects in the array are also related to other types of objects, you should be using joins instead.
+If the objects in the array are also related to other types of objects, you should be using [joins](joins.md) instead.

-The `limit` property on array fields will limit the number of items an editor can add to the array.
-So if you set `limit: 3`, editors can only add up to three items in that array.

-If the `titleField` property is set, the editing interface will use the value of that field as a distinguishing label for each entry in the array.
-You may also use "dot notation" to access a nested property just as you would with MongoDB.

-If there is no `titleField` setting, the items are numbered.
-Setting `titleField` is recommended.

-Note that `titleField` can access joins beginning with Apostrophe 2.50.0, which is especially useful with dot notation.

 ## Example 1